DAVID BALDACCI – FAQ

 10. David says, “Write about what interests you rather than about what you know.
 Otherwise, you’ll get bored quickly.
 Writing is hard; it’s easy to give up.
 Stick with it!”

-12. Visit the Events section of this website for news about upcoming appearances.
+12. Visit the Events page of this website for news about upcoming appearances.

 14. Please check with the store hosting the event for its book signing policy.